 The Most Advanced Technology

-The Froedtert & the Medical College Clinical Cancer Center gives patients access to world-leading technology for cancer care.
+The Froedtert & MCW Clinical Cancer Center gives patients access to world-leading technology for cancer care.
 The Clinical Cancer Center offers a full range of imaging and other technologies for detecting, diagnosing and treating cancer and monitoring treatment.
 In addition to traditional X-ray devices and versatile ultrasound technology, a range of other options are important in cancer therapy and follow up.

 On the Forefront of Research: Clinical Trials Available

-The Froedtert & the Medical College Clinical Cancer Center backs its commitment to the constant search for new and more effective cancer treatments by participating in significant clinical trials for new drugs, radiation therapies, interventional techniques, technologies and surgical procedures.
+The Froedtert & MCW Clinical Cancer Center backs its commitment to the constant search for new and more effective cancer treatments by participating in significant clinical trials for new drugs, radiation therapies, interventional techniques, technologies and surgical procedures.
 More than 130 clinical trials are in process at the Clinical Cancer Center at any given time.